 Trade payables and other liabilities are recognised at their nominal values.
 They are recognised under current liabilities unless a broader economic perspective requires them to be assigned to non-current liabilities.

 Mortgages and fixed advances that are not repaid within twelve months, but are renewed, are regarded financially as long-term borrowings and disclosed as such in the balance sheet.
-Amortisations due within twelve months are disclosed as current financial liabilities.
-Financial debt is stated at its nominal value.
+Financial liabilities are stated at nominal value.

-Bond emission costs, reduced by the amount of the premium, are charged in full to the income statement upon issue of the bonds.
+Bond issuance costs, reduced by the amount of the premium, are charged in full to the income statement upon issue of the bond.

 Provisions are recognised only if the company has a present obligation to a third party as a result of a past event, it is probable that an outflow of resources will be required to settle the obligation, and the obligation can be sufficiently reliably estimated.
 Provisions are presented as being either short- or long-term in accordance with their expected due dates.